Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 Where should you mount your bindings and why?

-In my case, I chose this position because I want to incorporate freestyle movements in any situation.
-I'm thinking about the balance between the gliding performance and freestyle movements such as switches and jumps.
+In my case, I've positioned it this way because I want to incorporate freestyle movements in any situation.
+I'm thinking about the balance between gliding performance and freestyle movements such as switch turns and jumps.

-In my case, I chose this position because I want to incorporate freestyle movements in any situation.
-I'm thinking about the balance between the gliding performance and freestyle movements such as switches and jumps.
+In my case, I've positioned it this way because I want to incorporate freestyle movements in any situation.
+I'm thinking about the balance between gliding performance and freestyle movements such as switch turns and jumps.